Azure/bicep/docs/contributing-to-registry.md

 ### Creating a directory for the new module
 <!-- TODO: need to discuss the pattern of the module path -->
-Add a new directory under the `modules` folder in your local azure-quickstart-templates repository with the path following the pattern `<ResourceProviderName>/<ModuleName>/<ModuleMajorVersion>.<ModuleMinorVersion>`.
+Add a new directory under the `modules` folder in your local azure-quickstart-templates repository with the path following the pattern `<ResourceProviderName>/<ModuleName>/<ModuleMajorVersion>.<ModuleMinorVersion>`, and the path must be in lowercase.
 For examples:
-- `Microsoft.Storage/storageAccounts/0.9`
+- `microsoft.storage/storageaccounts/0.9`
-- `Microsoft.Web/webApplications/1.0`
+- `microsoft.web/webapplications/1.0`

 ### Generating module files
 Open a terminal and navigate to the newly created folder.
 From there, run the following command to generate the required files for the Bicep public registry module:
 ```
-bicep-registry-module generate
+brm generate
 ```

 You should be able to see these files created in the module folder: